-The Allen Institute for Brain Science was established to answer some of the most pressing questions in neuroscience, grounded in an understanding of the brain and inspired by our quest to uncover the essence of what makes us human.
+The Allen Institute is committed to uncovering some of the most pressing questions in neuroscience, grounded in an understanding of the brain and inspired by our quest to uncover the essence of what makes us human.

 Our focus on neuroscience began with the launch of the Allen Institute for Brain Science in 2003.
 This division, known worldwide for publicly available resources and tools on brain-map.org, is beginning a new 16-year phase to understand the cell types in the brain, bridging cell types and brain function to better understand healthy brains and what goes wrong in disease.
 Our MindScope Program focuses on understanding what drives behaviors in the brain and how to better predict actions.
 In late 2021 we launched the Allen Institute for Neural Dynamics, a new research division of the Allen Institute that is dedicated to understanding how dynamic neuronal signals at the level of the entire brain implement fundamental computations and drive flexible behaviors.

 Neuroscientists send live human brain samples on a trip to glean insights into consciousness, therapy for depression and anxiety

 Neuroscientists are shedding literal light on the mouse claustrum, a tiny part of the brain with an outsized number of connections

 November 9, 2022